Moduluxe Collection Construction Details

 Some manufacturers cut corners, leaving drawer boxes unfinished.
 Not only is this unsightly, it is potentially hazardous to your clothing.
 Delicate garments can be snagged or even torn on rough unsanded surfaces and this becomes more pronounced with age as the unprotected wood is exposed to changing humidity.
 Copeland's drawer boxes are fully finished and sanded on the interiors.

-Forty-five Degree Miter construction refers to the angle in which solid wood tops and sides are joined to create a perfectly seamless perimeter.
+Forty-five Degree Miter construction refers to the angle in which solid wood tops and solid wood sides are joined to create a perfectly seamless perimeter.
 Stylistically, these cases are highly refined and visually Modern.
 The technique to produce this style of case requires extreme precision and is only attainable through exacting detail.
 The leading edge of the cases is beveled to present a thin delicate, line that belies their considerable heft.